Vuejs-Kenya/VueJs-Kenya-Starter-Template/README.md

 - 🎨 **Tailwind CSS**: Utility-first CSS framework for efficient styling.
 - 🧰 **Ni**: Ni is a package that enables you to use the right package manager for your project..
 - 🧩 **VueUse**: A collection of Vue 3 composable functions.
+- ⚙️ **Zero Config Deploy**: Deploy to Netlify without any configuration.

 ## Pre-packed